NAB SHOW 2023

 ATSC Elects New Board Members

-Members of the Advanced Television Systems Committee elected four industry executives to serve on the ATSC board of directors for three-year terms that begin in January 2020, while two directors were appointed to the ATSC board by their respective professional associations.
-Current directors who were reelected are Dr. Jong Kim, LG Electronics, and Pete Sockett, […]
+Members of the Advanced Television Systems Committee elected four industry executives to serve on the ATSC board of directors for three-year terms that begin in January 2020, while two directors […]

 ATSC Taps Madeleine Noland As President